blitzcode/crt-240p-scale-shader/README.md

 axis where it isn't even required.
 - **160x144** -
 Handheld resolutions like these can only be properly displayed by centering them on-screen.
-One complication is that many handhelds do not have square pixels.
+One complication is that some handhelds do not have square pixels.
 Time to pull out the calculator to find the correct image width and on-screen X/Y offsets.
 - **256x224** -
 There is no way to make this horizontal resolution look good with our chosen output